emnify/matrix-synapse-auto-deploy/README.md

 ## Clone auto-deploy repo

     git clone https://github.com/EMnify/matrix-synapse-auto-deploy

+## Adopt vars file as needed

+    ---

+    username: synapse # under wich user the server should be installed and run
+    git_repo: https://github.com/matrix-org/synapse/tarball/master # URL to Git Repo you want to install
+    hostname: 10.99.99.230 # FQDN to be used

 ## Run vagrant

     vagrant up

 ## Check status of your new VM

     vagrant status

 ## SSH into your new VM

     vagrants ssh synapse

 ## Start using it from any matrix client